alsarria-dev/fair-share-server/README.md

 | GET | `/user/:userId` | Get specific user details |
 | PUT | `/user/:userId` | Update user information |

-Password hashes are never included in these responses.
-If `password` is present in a `PUT` body, it's re-hashed before being stored.
+Password hashes are never included in these responses. `PUT /user/:userId` is self-only — `:userId` must match the caller's own id, otherwise `403` — and only a fixed whitelist of fields can be changed; if `password` is among them, it's re-hashed before being stored.

 ### Group Routes (`/groups`) - *Requires Authentication*